Rioos/golang-csv-parser/README.md

 cd golang-csv-parser
 ```

-2 - (Optional) You can setup your prefered .env configuration modifying .env
+2 - (Optional) You can setup your prefered environment configuration modifying .env

 3 - Make sure nothing is running on port 5432 or 80